system76/system76-ee/README.md

 + pyvisa-py
 + pyusb

-Helpful Commands in Terminal Emulator:
+Helpful Commands in Terminal Emulator with access to the Python interpreter:
 + pyvisa-info
 + pyvisa-shell